MAD-PINN: A Decentralized Physics-Informed Machine Learning Framework for Safe and Optimal Multi-Agent Control: Conclusion and Future Work

 \textbf{2) Scalability with Agent Count and Environment Size:} To evaluate the scalability of our approach, we conduct experiments with $20$ distinct initial conditions and a substantially larger number of agents, namely $64$, $128$, and $256$.
 In addition, the environment size is increased from $[-1,1]^2$ to $[-4,4]^2$ to test the method in a more extensive and populated setting compared to the training environment.
-From Table~\ref{tab:ours_scaling}, it can be observed that our approach consistently achieves very high safety rates even in large environments with up to $256$ agents, while maintaining a high safe-scenario percentage.
-This indicates that each agent is able to co-optimize safety and performance effectively, even as the number of agents increases.
-It is also important to note that the safety rates and safe-scenario percentages remain comparable across Tables~\ref{tab:safety_scaling} and \ref{tab:ours_scaling} because the increased environment size in this study results in a similar agent density in both setups.
-The cumulative costs are higher in this setting, as agents must travel longer distances to reach their respective goals due to the environment being scaled by a factor of $4$ in each dimension.
-However, the increase in cost is approximately proportional to the increase in environment dimensions, suggesting that our method preserves the same level of performance as in Table~\ref{tab:safety_scaling}.
-These findings further confirm that, within a decentralized setting, our method can effectively address extremely large-scale multi-agent problems by training policies using only local information in a smaller environment and subsequently applying the same policy independently to each agent.
-This highlights the practicality of our framework for deployment in large-scale multi-agent systems.
+As shown in Table~\ref{tab:ours_scaling}, the proposed method maintains high safety rates and safe-scenario percentages even with $256$ agents, demonstrating that decentralized safety-performance co-optimization remains effective at scale.
+While cumulative costs increase due to the larger environment and longer travel distances, the increase is approximately proportional to the environment size, suggesting that our method preserves the same level of performance as in Table~\ref{tab:safety_scaling}.
+These results confirm the ability of our framework to address large-scale multi-agent problems by training on local observations and deploying the same policy independently across hundreds of agents.
+This also highlights the practicality of our framework for deployment in large-scale multi-agent systems.